SAP/cap-operator/website/content/en/docs/usage/resources/capapplicationversion.md

   name: cav-cap-app-v1
   namespace: cap-ns
 spec:
-  version: 3.2.1 # <-- semantic version (should be unique within the versions of a CAP application)
+  version: 3.2.1 # <-- semantic version (must be unique within the versions of a CAP application)
   capApplicationInstance: cap-app
   registrySecrets: # <-- image pull secrets to be used in the workloads
     - regcred